jxiao1/documents/index.rst

 .. glob attribute is to support file pattern, e.g. docs/python/python_*

-Welcome to junxian's documentation!
+Welcome to Junxian's Documentation!
 =======================================

 .. toctree::
    :caption: All About Python
-   :maxdepth: 2
+   :maxdepth: 1
    :numbered:
    :glob: